molinsp/smash-cmu/Simulations/CoverageAndBridge/DronePlugins/readme.txt

 This folder contains the code for the simple Bridge Algorithm, as well as testers for that code, and plugins to use it in V-Rep. The projects are:

- - BridgeDroneSimulator
+ - DroneControllerSimulator

-     References the actual Bride Algorithm code and an object to handle access to the algorithm through Madara logic which coordinates with the rest of the distributed system.
-This code is actually located in the DroneController/packages/madara_client folder or the repository.

-     Only contains a simple main program that runs a loop to test out the bridge functionality, assuming the V-Rep simulator does the rest (act as a controller and disseminate position information).
+     This program acts as a simulated drone, containing all current code and logic for the drones except for the hardware layer.
+Instead of the actual hardware layer, it uses a V-Rep layer which gets information from the "sensors" (location) from V-Rep, and sends movement commands to V-Rep to, to move the simulated drones on a V-Rep scene.
+It uses the actual algorithms for Area Coverage and Bridge building that will be included on the drone.
+Since there is an interface for the hardware layer, the use of V-Rep instead is (almost) transparent.
      This is supposed to be used with the V-RepMadaraClientPlugin installed in the V-Rep main executable folder, as they communicate with each other through Madara.
+It is assumed that a V-Rep scene will act as the System Controller, as well as the sensors and actuators for each drone.

+     The communication with V-Rep could be done through TCP or other methods, but it is actually handled through Madara as well, using some particular prefixes to get sensor information or send movement commands to V-Rep through Madara.

+     Most of the code is actually located in the DroneController/packages/madara_client folder or the repository, and is only referenced from this project.

+     The project itself contains a simple main program that is very similar to the main loop in the DroneController project.
+The main differences are some simplifications for simulation purposes (and compatibility issues), and a small hack to enable the V-Rep layer to access Madara through the same Knowledge Base used to communicate between the drones.

      To execute, add the "-i" option, followed by an integer number starting from 0.
      This indicates the id that this pseudo-drone will have.
 Running this in multiple consoles with different ids allows to simluate multiple pseudo-drones.

-     The main program can also be run independently of V-Rep with the "-t" option to populate the knowledge base with a predefined test state of drone positions and a bridge request, to see the interaction of multiple drones in different consoles and the results of the bridge algorithm.

  - V-RepBridgeAlgorithmPlugin

-    A simple plugin that calls the C++ version of the algorithm directly.
+    A simple plugin that calls the C++ version of the bridge algorithm directly.
 It does not use Madara, and allows the V-Rep simulation to use the actual implementation of the algorithm locally.
     It defines only one custom Lua function that can be used by a simulation to get the position a drone should go to to form a bridge, if it is part of it.